arduino/docs-content/content/hardware/01.mkr/01.boards/mkr-wan-1310/tutorials/lorawan-farming-with-mkr-wan-1310/lorawan-farming-with-mkr-wan-1310.md

 If you need to control a watering system (or lighting system or other generic actuators) in a smart way and collect sensor data over a large area where WiFi coverage is optional, you have to switch to other ways to communicate.

 LoRa is maybe the better choice: low power consumption, long range and inexpensive hardware.
-Last but not least, we can use LoRa under a LoRaWAN network, that means you can place your devices all around the world no matter if you have your own receiver there!
+Last but not least, we can use LoRa under a LoRa®-based network, that means you can place your devices all around the world no matter if you have your own receiver there!

-In this project we'll use the most known global LoRaWAN network: [The Things Network](https://www.thethingsnetwork.org/).
+In this project we'll use the most known global LoRa®-based network: [The Things Network](https://www.thethingsnetwork.org/).

 We'll then integrate everything with [Node-RED](https://nodered.org/), so it will be easy to plot the received data and create rules to send back commands!